icebreaker/RakeBuild/README.markdown

 	the documentation and/or other materials provided with the distribution.

-* Neither the name of the LeraBuild nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
+* Neither the name of the RakeBuild nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.